ABOUT THE CLUB

-Club membership normally runs from the 1st April to 31st March each year and there is no joining fee, no waiting list.
+Club membership runs from the 1st June to 31st May each year and there is no joining fee, no waiting list.

 We have an exciting and extensive list of club waters.
 In association with ADDAC and Stratford on Avon AA, whose members can also fish this water, we have secured the fishing rights to the River Avon below Severn Meadows Bridge, Pegs 1 to 51 at the racecourse.

 The club also retains its traditional 7 stretches on the River Stour totalling approximately 4 miles of riverbank.
 Some of the stretches are adjacent to each other but are named differently due to their differing entry points.
 The majority of fishing is for coarse fish, the major species being Chub and Roach, but there are also Dace, Gudgeon, Perch, Eels, Pike and the occasional Carp and Tench.
 A good Stour Chub would be 3 1/2 lb and each year a few 1lb Roach and Perch are caught.